Fueled/fueled-boilerplate/README.md

 The start point for all new frontend projects at Fueled.
 The project utilizes technologies and methods to make development easier, and more consistent across the team.

-The Fueled Boilerplate uses Grunt for task running, significantly speeding up development by automatically doing things like minimizing code, autoprefixing properties, and concatenating files.
+The Fueled Boilerplate uses Gulp for task running, significantly speeding up development by automatically doing things like minifying code, autoprefixing properties, and concatenating files.

 We also utilize SCSS/Compass, which allows us to do things like split up our SCSS files into more maintainable, obvious partials.